learn-co-curriculum/precollege-intro-software-engineering-track/day-04/README.md

 ## SWBATS

-+ Explain what an if statement is and why it’s used
++ Conditionals - Explain what an if statement is and why it’s used
-+ Implement an if state with 1, 2, and 3+ branches
++ Conditionals - Implement an if state with 1, 2, and 3+ branches
-+ Implement the comparison operators
++ Conditionals - Implement the comparison operators